griffithlab/rnaseq_tutorial_wiki/Home.md

 # Informatics for RNA-seq: A web resource for analysis on the cloud

+**NOTICE: This resource has been moved to <a href=https://rnabio.org/>rnabio.org</a>**.
+The version here will be maintained for legacy use, but all future development and maintenance will occur only at <a href=https://rnabio.org/>rnabio.org</a>.

 Welcome to the RNA-seq Tutorial.
 Use this page to navigate your way through all exercises.
 Each page has a link at the bottom to bring you back to this table of contents.
 A version of this tutorial was accompanied by a publication.
 If you find the materials here or in that paper useful, please cite the following:

 Malachi Griffith\*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith\*.
 2015. [*Informatics for RNA-seq: A web resource for analysis on the cloud*.](http://dx.doi.org/10.1371/journal.pcbi.1004393) PLoS Comp Biol.
 11(8):e1004393. \*To whom correspondence should be addressed: E-mail: mgriffit[AT]genome.wustl.edu, ogriffit[AT]genome.wustl.edu